k1m0ch1/cloudflare-analytics/README.md

 I just hate it when cloudpler have a limitation with the data and I need to login whenever I want to see the metric, its beautifully designed with cloudflare, but I just need a simple data like requests and threat, so I plan to made this library to handle GraphQL cloudflare metric so I could store the metric for ever.

+I just store the data with Notion, and you could see here https://storeflare.notion.site/ or https://storeflare.notion.site/overview

 ## 🚀 Features

 - 📊 Pulls data straight from Cloudflare's GraphQL API